BVLC/caffe/docs/installation.md

 but we highly recommend first installing the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.

-For **Ubuntu**, if you use the default Python you will need to `apt-get install` the `python-dev` package to have the Python headers for building the wrapper.
+For **Ubuntu**, if you use the default Python you will need to `sudo apt-get install` the `python-dev` package to have the Python headers for building the wrapper.

+For **Fedora**, if you use the default Python you will need to `sudo yum install` the `python-devel` package to have the Python headers for building the wrapper.

 For **OS X**, Anaconda is the preferred Python.
 If you decide against it, please use Homebrew -- but beware of potential linking errors!